-1st annual Tippie H. Miller Volunteer of the Year Award recipient, Gregg Evans, with hospital Present, Dari Caldwell
+1st annual Tippie H. Miller Volunteer of the Year Award recipient, Gregg Evans, with Rowan Medical Center President, Dari Caldwell

 Leslie Heidrick, Cristy McKinney, Mark Earnhardt accepting the award in memory of their father.